-Our GCSE Mathematics curriculum is designed to provide students with the ability to secure a wide range of skills that include; problem solving, logical thinking, contextual analysis, and communication.
-Students will build mathematically fluency through our ambitious programme, building on prior knowledge and making links between concepts to further deepen their understanding.
+Our GCSE Mathematics curriculum provides students with the ability to secure a wide range of skills including problem solving, logical thinking, contextual analysis and communication.
+Students will build mathematical fluency through our ambitious programme, making links between concepts to further deepen their understanding.
 Using their knowledge of key skills and teaching how to apply them in different contexts, allows students to gain confidence in translating their mathematical skills into everyday life.
 We provide students the opportunity to challenge themselves, explore the abstract nature of mathematics, and take ownership of their own learning.

-Number-Addition, subtraction, multiplication, division, fractions, multiples, factors, prime numbers, percentages, decimals, ratio, rounding, estimating, accuracy, powers & roots, standard form, surds.

-Algebra-Algebraic vocabulary & notation, manipulating expressions, solving equations & inequalities, rearranging formula, deriving formula and equations, sequences, plotting equations and transformation of functions.

-Ratio, Proportion and Rates of Change-Compound measures [speed/distance/time, volume/mass/density, rates of pay], conversion between measures, scale factors in length/area/volume, dividing by a given ratio, recipe proportion, percentage as proportion, interpret the gradient of a straight line graph, growth and decay.

-Geometry & Measures-Properties of angles, properties of shapes, interior/exterior angles of polygons, rules of parallel lines, symmetry, reflection, rotation, translation, constructions, loci, plans & elevations, Pythagoras, trigonometric ratios, sine & cosine rule, exact values of sine, cosine & tangent for key angles, geometrical proofs, circle theorems, measuring, standard units of measure, perimeter, area, volume for triangles, quadrilaterals and compound shapes, enlargement, congruent & similar shapes, vectors, scale, bearings, coordinates.

-Probability-Theoretical probability, understanding of fairness and bias, relative frequency, listing outcomes, sample space, Venn diagrams, tree diagrams, calculating probabilities, probabilities sum to 1, calculating conditional probability with replacement and non-replacement.

-Statistics-Surveys, sampling, questionnaires, bias, data collection, 2 way tables, drawing & interpreting, bar charts, pie charts, scatter graphs, frequency polygons, cumulative frequency graphs, box plots, histograms and finding averages, quartiles & ranges from various sized data sets, comparing spread and distribution.
+- Number: arithmetic, factors, multiples, prime numbers, fractions, percentages, decimals, rounding and estimating, powers & roots, standard form and surds. - Algebra: algebraic vocabulary & notation, manipulating expressions, solving equations & inequalities, rearranging formula, deriving formula and equations, sequences, plotting equations and transformations of functions. - Ratio, Proportion and Rates of Change: working with ratio, recipe proportion, percentages, value for money, compound measures (speed/distance/time, volume/mass/density, rates of pay), conversion between measures, scale factors in length/area/volume, interpreting gradient of graphs, growth and decay. - Geometry and Measures: properties of angles and shapes, interior/exterior angles of polygons, rules of parallel lines, symmetry, transformations, constructions, loci, plans & elevations, Pythagoras' theorem, trigonometry, geometrical proofs, circle theorems, measuring, standard units of measure, perimeter, area and volume for simple and compound 2D and 3D shapes, congruent & similar shapes, vectors, scale, bearings and using coordinates. - Probability: theoretical probability, fairness/bias, relative frequency, listing outcomes/sample spaces, Venn diagrams, tree diagrams, calculating probabilities and conditional probability with replacement and non-replacement. - Statistics: data collection, 2 way tables, finding averages, quartiles & ranges, comparing distributions, and drawing/interpreting bar charts, pie charts, scatter graphs, frequency polygons, cumulative frequency, box plots and histograms.

-The GCSE consists of three examination papers: one non-calculator and two calculator, all three are 1 hour 30 minutes long.
-Each paper is worth 80 marks and all papers have equal weighting in final grade.
-All aspects of the syllabus can be assessed as part of any of the 3 papers.
+There are 3 exam papers at the end of Year 11: one non-calculator and two calculator, each 1 hour 30 minutes long.
+Each comprises 80 marks and all have equal weighting in the final grade.
+Any aspect of the syllabus can be assessed in any of the 3 papers.

-Tiers of entry: Foundation (Grade 1 through to 5) and Higher (Grade 4 through to 9).
-A final decision about which tier a student is entered for will be made by the school in the spring term of Year 11 after the mock examination in the December.
+Tiers of entry: Foundation (Grades 1 to 5) and Higher (Grades 4 to 9).
+A final decision about which tier a student enters is made by the school early in the Spring of Year 11.